cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 But that meant a lot to her.

 She talked to Mohammed several times a day, a lot of personal things.
-It was good to talk about feelings, also about Achmed, about his funny black curls and his warm eyes, how insecure he was towards her and how he constantly cheated on guests.
+It was good to talk about feelings, also about Achmed, about his funny black curls and his warm eyes, how insecure he was towards her and how he always cheated on guests.
 He was best when they realized it.
 He always made it out somehow.
 And most of them came back after that.

-To write Mohammed she used Pond, an email program that was made for Tails.
+To write Mohammed, she used Pond, an email program that was made for Tails.
 She didn't have much choice in how to communicate anymore, she was quite high on the worldwide intelligence wanted list.
 But Pond trusted her.
 As soon as it was started, Pond would send evenly-sized packets of messages to the Tor network at irregular intervals.